 ARTICLE III - ENABLING CONSTITUTIONAL PROVISION

-Article IX of the Constitution of the Society, in its current or subsequently revised form, is incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws and associated Policies & Procedures of the Society, in their current or subsequently revised form, are incorporated in these bylaws by reference.

 ARTICLE IV - MEMBERSHIP